Filmmaker

 An Amazon Original with Muse Entertainment

-A cinematic deep dive into a well-known cold case and controversial police operation that explores the unrelenting enigma of a 50-year search for justice.
+A cinematic study of a controversial cold case and police operation that explores the unrelenting enigma of a 50-year search for justice.

 Credits